Connect with others who understand.

 5. You’ll Undergo Testing Before Infusion Treatment

-Before an infusion is administered, you will likely undergo a series of lab tests to ensure the medication is safe for you.
+Before an infusion is administered, you’ll likely undergo a series of lab tests to ensure the medication is safe for you.
 Depending on the medication prescribed, these baseline tests may include:

 • Screening for vaccinations against varicella zoster (shingles) and hepatitis A, B, and C